 Please NOTE: Begin Ed India neither provides degree or diploma programs in lactation nor certifies lactation consultants.
-All CLP India certificates (ACLP, CLP, CLSP) are valid for 5 years and are renewable every 5 years through continuing education.
-Please see the link for more information on the course resource page.
-"Certified Lactation Professional" is the exclusive title for graduates of Begin Ed India's courses.
+All CLP India certificates (ACLP, CLP, CLSP, CLS) are valid for 5 years and are renewable every 5 years through continuing education.

-A Lactation Counselor has taken coursework in breastfeeding management (45 or 90 hours) and passed a final examination.
-Lactation Counselors are required to obtain continuing education credits every 3 years to maintain their certification.
+A Lactation Counselor has taken coursework in breastfeeding management (minimum 90 hours of recognized lactation specific coursework in the past 5 years) and passed a final examination.
+Lactation Counselors are required to obtain lactation continuing education credits every 3 years to maintain their certification.
 Lactation Counselor is often a stepping stone to becoming an IBCLC.
 A Lactation Counselor is qualified to help with commonly encountered situations, including assessing latch, suggesting corrective interventions, counseling mothers, understanding and applying knowledge of milk production in special circumstances (such as preemies, or newborns affected by medications).
-Lactation Counselor can work in maternity units, at doctors’ offices, or parenting centers.
-(Possible Alternate Titles: Certified Lactation Care Counselor/ CLCC, Certified Lactation Education Counselor/ CLEC)
+Lactation Counselor can work in maternity wards, at doctors’ offices, or outpatient support centers.
+(Possible Alternate Titles: Certified Lactation Care Counselor/ CLCC, Certified Lactation Education Counselor/ CLEC, Certfied BF Specialist/ CBS

 CLE (Certified Lactation Educator)

-Certified Lactation Educators have taken a 20-hour lactation education course.
+Certified Lactation Educators have taken a minimum 20 lactation education course hours.
 Their primary role is to educate families interested in learning more about breastfeeding.
 CLE’s can encourage families during lactation, often support them in the role of a doula or childbirth educator, and confidence in breastfeeding.
 A CLE can provide evidence-based information for families.
 CLE’s do not offer medical assessment or advice, but instead refer families to local resources if a problem arises.
-The primary difference here is that a CLE offers information and education, not a personal assessment or treatment plan.
+The primary difference here is that a CLE offers information and education, not a lactation assessment or treatment plan.

 IYCF Counseling Specialist (IYCF/ CS)